patperry/bench-term-matrix/term-matrix.md

 packages implement these operations, so this is not really an apples-to-apples comparison, and the outputs are different.
 Keep that in mind.

-*Note: For quanteda, we only benchmark unigram computations; quanteda can compute bigrams, but in its current implementation (0.9.9.65) it is orders of magnitude slower than the other packages.
-The quanteda authors are working on fixing the issue.*

 Prelude
 -------